jundalisay/spblist/content/en/research/hume/treatise/book-1/part-4/section-05e.md

 ---
 heading: "Section 5e"
-title: "Spinoza's Philosophy -- The Soul's Immateriality"
+title: "Spinoza's system is really Theological"
 weight: 33
 image: /covers/treatise.png
 description: "It has been said against Spinoza scholastically, that a mode is not any distinct or separate existence"